NovaZHart/ShooterPrototype/README.md

    <number>` option, with the number of processors on your machine, to
    compile quicker.

+   NOTE: After the first time you build, you can omit `generate_bindings=yes` because you've already generated the bindings.

 4. Import into Godot: start Godot, press the "import" button, and select the `ShooterPrototype/project.godot` file.